 On December 4, 2017, members of Fair Oaks EcoHousing, Rachel & Katherine Bardis of Bardis Homes and a representative of Torrey Pines Bank signed the construction loan for our project at a local title company.

 The signing of the construction loan starts the construction phase of our project.

 ECOS Environmentalist of the Year

-One of our founders, Marty Maskall, has been honored by The Environmental Council of Sacramento (ECOS) as a 2016 Environmentalist of the Year for her work to establish Fair Oaks EcoHousing.
+Our founder Marty Maskall has been honored by The Environmental Council of Sacramento (ECOS) as a 2016 Environmentalist of the Year for her work to establish Fair Oaks EcoHousing.